VISUAL SYSTEMS SPARKLE IN SHEFFIELD

 The versatility of Panasonic digital displays means that they are suitable for a variety of purposes.
 In The Diamond building the displays operate as digital menus in the café, information points and general signage throughout the building, and an impressive video wall in the reception area.

-Ian Knowles, Teaching and Learning Infrastructure Manager at the University of Sheffield, said, "The image quality is great, our building is open 24/7, so we needed displays that could operate continuously around the clock."
+Ian Knowles, Teaching and Learning Infrastructure Manager at the University of Sheffield, said, "The image quality is great, our building is open 24/7, so we needed video wall displays in the reception area that could operate continuously around the clock."

 The volume of students and teaching staff within The Diamond building means that there is a constant stream of people passing through, because of this it is important that the displays are of a brightness and resolution that is able to attract the attention of those passing by.